 - PD and Freeware game music: Crazy Sue, Crazy Sue 2, Dynamite Warriors Escape 1 and 2, Fatal Mission, Megasquad and many others in the MiscMods set.

 - demo music: I particularly love music from Sanity demos, including Turmoil, Jesterday and Interference.
 Other demos I've ripped include Booodemo by Melon Dezign, Emptyhead by Rednex, Real by Complex, Switchback by Rebels, Technological Death by Mad Elks and Voyage by Razor 1911.
 I also ripped two encrypted mods by Anders Hamre from the AM-FM music disk.
-Some time in the near future, ExoticA will open a section for collecting music from all Amiga demos, regardless of format.
 One particularly bizarre rip is from the Push intro by Extreme.
 In this intro, the music samples are generated on the fly - but it then 'renders' the music into a 6Mb buffer.
 The 64Kb intro requires 16Mb of RAM to run!
 When I hacked the music routines out and made them record to a file rather than memory, the routines broke!
 They really have to have that 6Mb buffer.

 To be ripped in future